JuliaGNI/GeometricMachineLearning.jl/docs/src/Sympnet.md

 __Definition__ Let $m,n,r\in \mathbb{N}$ with $m,n>0$ be given, $U$ an open set of $\mathbb{R^m}$, and $I,J\subset C^r(U,\mathbb{R^n}$.
 We say $J$ is r-uniformly dense on compacta in $I$ if $J \subset I$ and for any $f\in I$, $\epsilon>0$, and any compacta $K\subset U$, there exists $g\in J$ such that $||f-g||_{C^r(K,\mathbb{R}^{n})} < \epsilon$.

-We can know gives the theorems.
+We can now gives the theorems.

 __Theorem (Approximation theorem for LA-SympNet)__ For any positive interger $r>0$ and open set $U\in \mathbb{R}^{2d}$, the set of LA-SympNet is r-uniformly dense on compacta in $SP^r(U)$ if the activation function $\sigma$ is r-finite.